-Port visits in 2009, 2010 and 2018 have provided opportunities for tours of the JR by school students, university students and staff, the general public, media and VIPs in Auckland, Wellington and Lyttelton.
+Port visits in 2009, 2010 and 2018 have provided opportunities for tours of the JR by school students, university students and staff, the general public, media and VIPs in Auckland, Wellington, Lyttelton and Timaru.
 Expedition-based outreach has included live ship-to-shore links to schools, museums and university classes throughout the country.
-For the past two years, New Zealand has hosted the ANZIC Masterclass, a two-week intensive on marine geoscience for undergraduate students from participating universities in Australian and New Zealand.
-We host the Masterclass again in 2018.
+For the past two years, New Zealand has hosted the ANZIC Masterclass, a two-week intensive course on marine geoscience for undergraduate students from participating universities in Australia and New Zealand.
+We will host the Masterclass again in December 2018.

 In 2018 we will also host the IODP School of Rock, a 9-day introduction to marine geoscience for teachers and science communicators open to all IODP member countries.
-School of Rock 2018 – Te Kura Kōhatu – is based in Auckland and will involve 6 participants from New Zealand, 5 form Australia and 7 form the United States.
+School of Rock 2018 – Te Kura Kōhatu – is based in Auckland and will involve 6 participants from New Zealand, 5 from Australia and 7 from the United States.

 IODP Science Diplomacy

 New Zealand IODP membership has been coordinated by participation in writing the IODP Science Plan and having 10 New Zealand scientists selected on IODP panels and committees.
-Moreover, IODP research themes incorporate shared interests with other national and international research programs including GeoPRISMS, where New Zealand has been selected as one of the US National Science Foundation focus sites.
-Others complementary programmes focus on land (e.g., International Continental Scientific Drilling Program), ice (Antarctic Geological Drilling), climate (e.g., International Geosphere-Biosphere Programme, Past Global Changes project, European Project on Ocean Acidification), or the deep biosphere (e.g., Deep Carbon Observatory).
-Also leading New Zealand institutions have recently formally established MoUs with JAMSTEC, Geoscience Australia, Woods Hole Oceanographic Institute, and Geological Survey of New Caledonia.
+Moreover, IODP research themes incorporate shared interests with other national and international research programs including GeoPRISMS, where New Zealand has been selected as one of the three US National Science Foundation global focus sites.
+Other complementary programmes focus on land (e.g., International Continental Scientific Drilling Program), ice (Antarctic Geological Drilling), climate (e.g., International Geosphere-Biosphere Programme, Past Global Changes project, European Project on Ocean Acidification), or the deep biosphere (e.g., Deep Carbon Observatory).
+In addition, leading New Zealand institutions have recently formally established MoUs with JAMSTEC, Geoscience Australia, Woods Hole Oceanographic Institute, and Geological Survey of New Caledonia.
 We regularly brief French and German Embassies in Wellington.
-The “reach” of the New Zealand led proposals includes most of New Zealand’s major trading partners.
+The “reach” of the New Zealand-led proposals includes most of New Zealand’s major trading partners.

 Future IODP Proposals in New Zealand Region

-IODP missions are proposal driven and the body of active proposals, and the flow of new proposals, are known to sustain IODP through to its next phase (post 2023).
-To meet the challenge of continuing to address global science questions, that can be uniquely addressed in the South West Pacific, ANZIC convened the IODP Australasian Regional Workshop in June 2017 with the aim of building the next generation of proposals.
-In the New Zealand region, two existing proposals were showcased including:
+IODP missions are proposal driven and the body of active proposals, and the flow of new proposals will sustain IODP through to its next phase (post 2023).
+To meet the challenge of continuing to address global science questions that can be uniquely addressed in the South West Pacific, ANZIC convened the IODP Australasian Regional Workshop in June 2017 with the aim of building the next generation of proposals.
+In the New Zealand region, two existing proposals were show-cased including:

 Proposal 781B-Full: Hikurangi Subduction Margin Riser.
-This is proposal for a Chikyu deep hole into the plate interface.
-3D seismic reflection data was completed over proposed sites in Jan 2018.
-Post analysis of Expedition 375 samples and processing of 3D seismic the case for deep drilling will be reviewed with a decision to either proceed with the Chikyu option that could piggy back on 871-CPP (below) or, alternatively, another JR proposal be submitted.
+This is proposal for a Chikyu deep hole into the subduction plate boundary fault.
+3D seismic reflection data acquisition was completed over proposed sites in Jan 2018.
+Post analysis of Expeditions 372 and 375 samples and processing of 3D seismic the case for deep drilling will be reviewed with a decision to either proceed with the Chikyu option that could piggy back on 871-CPP (below) or, alternatively, another JR proposal be submitted.

 Proposal 871-CPP Lord Howe Rise.
 In Australian EEZ and the focus of a number of voyages of the RV Investigator and Japanese research vessels.

-Out of the workshop innovative ideas were developed and one submitted as preproposal in Oct 2017.
+Out of the IODP Australasian Regional Workshop in June 2017 innovative ideas were developed and one submitted as a preproposal in Oct 2017.
+These include:

-Episodic fluid flow driven by slow slip and its impact on gas hydrate systems (Porangahau Ridge).
+Episodic fluid flow driven by slow slip and its impact on gas hydrate systems (Porangahau Ridge, eastern North Island).

 Hikurangi Plateau Large Igneous Provenance and Subduction Inputs.

-Testing Geodynamic models for subduction initiation: Puysegur Trench
+Testing Geodynamic models for subduction initiation: Puysegur Trench.

 Pre- Proposal 924 Accumulation and Release of Carbon Dioxide from Geologic Sources in the South Pacific: Chatham Rise, New Zealand” has been invited to develop a Full Proposal.

-Eruptive processes and transport in submarine volcanic environments
+Eruptive processes and transport in submarine volcanic environments.